patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 Next, update the host application `bootstrap.tsx` file to import the `register` function of the static module package and use it to register the module at build time.
+👉 Next, update the host application `bootstrap.tsx` file to import the `register` function of the static module package and use it to register the module at build time with the `registerStaticModules(registerFunctions, runtime, options)` function.

 ```tsx
 // host - bootstrap.tsx